tsackton/taelgarverse/docs/gazetteer/eastern-green-sea/vermillion-isles.md

 ---
 # The Vermillion Isles
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
--    :octicons-location-24:{ .lg .middle } An archipelago in the ~Eastern Islands~, the [Green Sea](<../green-sea.md>)
+-    :octicons-location-24:{ .lg .middle } An archipelago the ~Eastern Islands~
 </div>

-The Vermillion Isles, called Chasoka (*SHA-soh-kah*) by the kenku who inhabit them, are an archipelago in the ~Eastern Islands~ of the eastern Green Sea.
+The Vermillion Isles, called Chasoka (*SHA-soh-kah*) by the kenku who inhabit them, are an archipelago in the [Eastern Isles](<eastern-isles.md>) of the eastern Green Sea.
 These islands are formed primarily from red stone, creating dramatic red cliffs that rise from the ocean, and red stone pillars the dot the scrubby, semi-arid interior of the islands.

 ![Kenku Island 2](/taelgarverse/assets/kenku-island-2.webp)
 *The red cliffs of the Vermillion Isles*